Josh Donaldson Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- Giolito gets the start for the White Sox, his 13th of the season.
-He is 4-4 with a 4.08 ERA and 69 strikeouts in 68 1/3 innings pitched.
+- Lynn gets the start for the White Sox, his 13th of the season.
+He is 4-6 with a 6.55 ERA and 76 strikeouts in 67 1/3 innings pitched.

-- The right-hander's most recent time out was on Wednesday against the Los Angeles Angels, when he tossed five innings, surrendering three earned runs while allowing four hits.
+- The righty last pitched on Wednesday against the Los Angeles Angels, when he threw four innings, allowing eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.